nielskee/draft-articles/TechnicalHiringPart2.md

   requirements.
 Give feedback.

 * Have a very quick turnaround to phone screen for those candidates you want to go forward with.
-If there are multiple roles you're hiring for, fan out to multiple phone screen pairs.
+If there are multiple candidates you're talking to, fan out to multiple phone screen pairs.
 These pairs both make the call, and make the call (see what I did there?).
 Give feedback.

 * Have one form of technical screen only, with a preference for a technical assignment that's related to the tech domain.

-* Get it reviewed.
+* Get it reviewed promptly when the solution comes back - the daily standup helps coordinated this.
 Give feedback to both successful and unsuccessful candidates.
 Use a checklist, but also leverage GitHub as a review platform if that's possible for your organisation.

 * Make a decision for a live interview based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most